 Automate Bill Pay

-Then, there’s also no worries of late fees added on to the monthly bill because you accidently forgot to pay it.
+Then, there are no worries about late fees added to the monthly bill because you accidentally forgot to pay it.

 Shop Once a Month

-It does take some planning ahead of time but it is absolutely worth it.
+It does take some planning, but it is absolutely worth it.

-Once you get the hang of how long fruit pasts and what to eat first, you will find a good rythem and know how much you need to buy.
+Once you know how long fruit pasts and what to eat first, you will find a good rhythm and know how much you need to buy.